 Gout May Be Your Second Arthritis

-Differentiating between gout and other forms of arthritis is critical because the treatments are very different.
-If you think you have gout, see your doctor.
+Differentiating between gout and other forms of arthritis is critical because the treatments are often very different.
+(If you think you have gout, see your doctor.
 The sooner it’s treated, the sooner you’ll get pain relief.)
 However, gout can also occur along with other forms of arthritis, including these.

-Though osteoarthritis and gout often go hand in hand, there’s a “chicken or the egg” dilemma.
+Though osteoarthritis (OA) and gout often go hand in hand, there’s a question of which might cause the other.
 OA’s joint damage might create a hospitable environment for gout’s characteristic uric acid crystals to deposit.
 Or the crystals may cause inflammation, making joints more susceptible to cartilage breakdown typical of OA.
-No matter which comes first, being overweight is a common risk factor for gout and OA, so be sure to maintain a healthy weight.
+No matter which comes first, being overweight is a common risk factor for both gout and OA, so strive to maintain a healthy weight.

 Diagnosed With Gout?

 Get the latest news and tips about living with Gout in the Living Your Yes! newsletter.